Introduction to Statistical Modelling

 Date: 21st January – 25th January 2019

-Venue: Rubin Murray Lecture Theater, Main Building, Institute of Psychiatry, Psychology and Neurosciences (IoPPN), King's College London.
+Venue: Rubin Murray Lecture Theater, Main Building, Institute of Psychiatry, Psychology & Neurosciences (IoPPN), King's College London.
 View Map.

 To understand the theoretical basis of generalized linear and generalised mixed models to apply to a diverse range of practical problems.
 To relate modern statistical models and methods to real life situations and use relevant computer software (STATA) for statistical analysis.